danbev/learning-ai/notes/position-embeddings/rope.md

 The wavelength λ_d specifies how far along the sequence of input tokens we need to go before the positional embedding for a particular dimension repeats.

 'Θ_d' Each dimension in the embedding space has its own value for 'Θ_d'.
-For a given token at position 'm', the positional encoding for the d-th dimension is derived from m scaled by theta_d, 'm * Θ_d'.

 Lets try to understand this a little better.
 Take the following table that tries to show the values for λ_d=4
 ```
 Token postiion  λ_d      Rotation Angle (radians)  Rotation angle (degrees)
 0               4        0                         0
 1               4        π/2                       90
 2               4        π                         180
 3               4        3π/2                      270
 4               4        2π   (same as 0)          360 (same as 0)
 5               4        5π/2 (same as π/2)        450 (same as 90)
 6               4        3π   (same as π)          540 (same as 180)
 7               4        7π/2 (same as 3π/2)       630 (same as 270)
 8               4        4π   (same as 0)          720 (same as 0)
 9               4        9π/2 (same as π/2)        810 (same as 90)
 ```
 Notice that after a full cycle (2π) the rotation angle is reset to 0 so there are only 4 unique values for the rotation angle.
-Recall that sine/cosine are cycles (think of the unit circle) and going around the circle and landing only same place but going around multiple times we will have the same rotation angle.
+Recall that sine/cosine are cycles (think of the unit circle) and go around more than a complete cycle we will land on the same positions (same angle rotation).

 So the model will only be able to distinguish between 4 different tokens positions for this dimension.
 Recall that Θ_d is the rotation angle for a specific dimension, and after 4 tokens the this rotation angle will repeat so at most the model will be able to distinguish between 4 tokens apart or something like that.

+And also notice that this dimension could be identified by asking for the dimension where the number of a full rotation is 4.

 The positional encoding allows the model to recognize patterns and relationships within each span of 4 tokens uniquely.
 However, beyond this span, the same